 4 cups Organic Vegetable Broth

 4- 6 large cubes of day old French bread

 A blender, VitaMix or Ninja

-In a large sauce pan add 3 tbsp of olive oil and place in the garlic cloves, cook for 3 minutes and then add the onions.
+In a large sauce pan add 3 tbsp of olive oil and add in the garlic cloves, cook for 3 minutes and then add the onions.
 Cook them on a medium low heat, until onions and garlic are light golden brown and tender.
 You do not want them to burn, so keep a close eye on them.
-Add red pepper flakes and a pinch of the salt, stir and allow to cook for a minute or so to infuse the spice from the pepper.
-Add the flour and tsp of olive oil to make a roux.
+Add red pepper flakes and a pinch of the salt, stir and allow to cook for a minute or so to infuse the spice from the pepper flakes.
+Add the flour and a teaspoon of olive oil to make a roux.
 Stir until all the ingredients are covered in the flour and oil mixture.
-You will allow this to cook for another 2- 3 minutes.
+You will allow this to cook for another 2- 3 minutes, stir constantly, so the roux doesn’t burn.
 Pull off the fire and set aside.

-In another sauce pan add 1 tbsp of olive oil and the onion’s you will garnish the soup with on a medium low heat and cook until golden brown and crispy.
+In another sauce pan add 1 tablespoon of olive oil and add the onions you will use to garnish the soup, on a medium low heat and cook until golden brown and crispy.
 Set aside.